jimmieego/jimmieego.github.io/projects/_posts/2015-11-25-activelearningcenter.md

 ---
 layout: post
-title: "Participatory Design of Purdue University's Active Learning Center"
+title: Participatory Design of Purdue University's Active Learning Center
 folder: projects
 type: project
-image: "images/activelearning.jpg"
+image: images/activelearning.jpg
+excerpt: >-
-excerpt: "Active learning requires facilities that support small-group work, peer learning, the use of technology, and other classroom innovations.
+  Active learning requires facilities that support small-group work, peer learning, the use of technology, and other classroom innovations.
 The Active Learning Center planned at Purdue is intended to provide classroom space combined seamlessly with library space to meet these needs.
-As part of an interdisciplinary team, we conducted a series of information-gathering activities to gain insight into the range of activities, work practices and preferences that the new Active Learning Center must support."
+As part of an interdisciplinary team, we conducted a series of information-gathering activities to gain insight into the range of activities, work practices and preferences that the new Active Learning Center must support.
 published: true
 ---

 **Method**: Observation, Design Workshops, Reply Cards, Interviews
 **Tools**: Paper & Pencil, Cards, Excel

-##Challenge
+##  Challenge
 Purdue’s Active Learning Center (ALC) is aimed to be a facility that seamlessly combines library study and learning spaces with classrooms in one building; it will provide space, resources, services, and technology to support research and active learning.

 ![Active Learning Center Design Rendering]({{ site.baseurl }}/images/alc.jpg)